Hawk Newsome

-Walter "Hawk" Newsome is an American law school graduate who co-founded Black Lives Matter of Greater New York alongside his sister Chivona Newsome.
+Walter "Hawk" Newsome is an American law school graduate.

 Biography

-Growing up, Newsome argued with his parents and younger sister, Chivona, about events they saw on the news.
-Newsome says he "was brought up to have a revolutionary heart" by his parents, who met in the 1960s at a civil rights protest.
-When Hawk and Chivona were young, their father became ill, forcing Hawk to look after his younger sister.
-Newsome dropped out of high school, but later attended Concordia College in Bronxville, New York and received a J.D. degree from Touro College Law Center in New York City.
-Afterwards, Newsome worked as a paralegal for the Bronx District Attorney's Office and also worked as a project manager at the law firm Wilson Elser Moskowitz Edelman & Dicker.
+Newsome worked as a paralegal for the Bronx District Attorney's Office and also worked as a project manager at the law firm Wilson Elser Moskowitz Edelman & Dicker.
 He unsuccessfully ran for a seat on the New York City Council from The Bronx, garnering around 3% of the vote on a platform Newsome said was "too radical".
 He subsequently co-founded Black Lives Matter of Greater New York with Chivona Newsome.
 Chivona later stepped down from the group to run for a U.S. House seat in The Bronx.